-Do not disconnect the in-tank oil cooler if you can avoid it.
-Your in-tank cooler offers additional cooling and helps preheat the transmission.
-In colder climates the in-tank cooler should never be disconnected from the system.
+We don’t recommend disconnecting in-tank cooler.
+If you are going to disconnect, consult OEM.
+The in-tank cooler offers additional cooling and helps preheat the transmission.
+In colder climates, the in-tank oil cooler should never be disconnected from the system.

-Will installing an oil cooler in front of the radiator increase the engine’s operating temperature?
+Will putting an oil cooler in front of the radiator increase the engine operating temperature?

 Not normally.
-An auxiliary oil cooler will decrease the temperature in the radiator in-tank cooler, which in turn puts less load on the radiator.
-From a total system standpoint, the engine’s operating temperatures should vary little from what they were before the oil cooler was installed.
+Putting an auxiliary oil cooler system in the system decreases the temperature in the radiator in-tank oil cooler, and this in turn puts less of a load on the radiator.
+From a total system standpoint, the engine operating temperatures should vary little from where they were before the oil cooler was installed.

 Will installing an oil cooler affect my vehicle customer warranty?